est31/cargo-local-serve/README.md

 I'm not the maintainer of `crates.io` so I don't want to tell them what to do.
 But for my project, I have chosen to not adopt ember or any other [single page applications](https://en.wikipedia.org/wiki/Single-page_application) (SPA) based approach.

 The basic idea of designing web sites as single page applications (SPAs) is to *save* on bandwidth by just transporting a *small* json file over the wire.
-However, for crates I've tested, the json file that ember-powered `crates.io` sends over the network is *larger* than the entire HTML that my frontend sends over the wire. `crates.io` loads really slowly and there is also an unneccessary overhead in bandwidth.
-I don't think that this is what ember is capable of doing!
+However, for crates I've tested, the json file that ember-powered `crates.io` sends over the network is *larger* than the entire HTML that my frontend sends over the wire.
 The second thing that SPA is about is having dynamic pages with content that changes over time either from itself (watching a live chat) or through interaction with the user (participating in a live chat).
-Now `crates.io` is a mostly static site, so we'd get little gain here as well.
+Now this project is about a mostly static site, so we'd get little gain here as well.

 The third reason is a more security oriented one: if your entire interface with the application state is via json, it can be reasoned about by security tools in a much easier fashion.
 Also, any exploit in the rendering code would not allow you to escalate to a breach.

-The first point is covered here by using handlebars: as handlebars uses json, there is already a json based interface, it is just inside the server!
+The first point is covered here by using handlebars: as handlebars uses json, there is already a json based interface.
+It is just inside the server!
 The second point is being approached by using memory-safe Rust everywhere.
 This obviously doesn't help with exploitable libraries, however they should mostly consist of safe Rust as well.

 `crates.io` would probably see huge improvements in performance by using [ember-fastboot](https://ember-fastboot.com/).
 However, this project targets to be even leaner than that.